 First, these results show that ascent becomes slightly more diabatically driven in the warmer experiment compared to the CNTL experiment and that cyclone-related precipitation increases by up to 50% - a value much larger than predicted for global precipitation amounts.
 Second, these results indicate that the spatial structure of the most intense extra-tropical cyclones does change with warming.
-The localised maxima of low-level PV, 900-hPa wind speed, maximum precipitation and vertical velocity associated with the warm front all move north-east relative to the centre of the cyclone.
-This demonstrates that in the warmer experiment the warm front is farther poleward and downstream of the cyclone centre than in CNTL.
-Furthermore, the area of ascent also increased with warming particularly in the downstream region due to changes in ascent forced by vorticity advection and ultimately a broader trough at 500 hPa in SST4 compared to in the CNTL experiment.
+The localised maxima of low-level PV, maximum precipitation and vertical velocity associated with the 500 warm front all move north-east relative to the center of the cyclone.
+Kirshbaum et al. (2018) found a very similar result in baroclinic life cycle experiments: with increasing environmental temperature the cyclonic potential vorticity associated with the warm front strengthened and moved downstream.
+Thus, this spatial change appears to be a robust feature of how extratropical cyclones respond to warming.
+In the results obtained here, the area of ascent also increased with warming particularly 505 in the downstream region.
+This was found to be due to changes in ascent forced by vorticity advection and ultimately a broader trough at 500 hPa in SST4 compared to in the CNTL experiment.